 Mixing different reds: can one?
 Should one?
 How does one approach it?

 I love red, and as a paleish brunette there are a few shades that suit me.
 But then the subject of accessories comes up and I’m left wondering if I need belts, bags, heels and flats in cherry, poppy, wine, geranium etc (not that I mind the idea of building such a collection, but I think my bank manager might object if I try to acquire it too quickly!) or whether they can be safely mixed.
 I was always taught not to, but I can’t help wondering if this is one of those rules that can be broken.

-Although Cat’s query is red-specific, I think her question can be applied to any monochrome look!
-I’m a big fan of wearing shades of the same color within an outfit, but am a VERY recent convert.
-In years past the focus was on perfectly matching shades, so single-color mashups of multiple shades were rare.
-OK, OK, people have always felt free to do black from top to tail … maybe mix a little gray in there for fun.
-But non-black monochrome outfits were seldom seen.
-Now, however, those color matching “rules” are out the window and one-color looks are touted as a way to flatter the female figure with a long, unbroken line.
+Although Cat’s query is red-specific, I think her question can be applied to any monochrome look.
+People have always felt free to do black from top to tail … maybe mix a little gray in there for fun.
+But non-black monochrome outfits were relatively rare for quite a while.
+Now, however, old color matching “rules” are out the window and one-color looks are touted as a way to flatter the female figure with a long, unbroken line.

 Any color you love – and that loves you back – works marvelously for monochromes.
 But let’s go back to Cat’s red example for a point of reference.
 Here are some quick and easy ways to work up a stylish look based on mixed reds.

 - Throw all your red items in a pile on the bed.
 Start pulling out ones that complement each other, especially in shade.
 Some reds have more blue or yellow in them, and you’ll see right away which ones will fight and which will play nicely together.
 You’ll also see that many of the reds you have are just more or less saturated versions of the SAME red.
 Those will look marvelous worn together.